 Tree of Life Dream

-It is well documented that Joseph Sr. had many dreams.
-In 1 Nephi, two of his 1811 dreams are manifest in Lehi’s first dream and Lehi’s tree of life story.
-Lucy Mack Smith recounts the tree dream in her family history biography.
+Even Joseph Smith Sr. reported at least seven significant visions, five of which Lucy Smith summarized in her memoirs.
+In 1 Nephi, two of his 1811 dreams are manifest in Lehi’s first dream and tree of life story.
 A number of other Smith family biographical facts were used by Joseph in the Book of Mormon.
-Remarkably, in the Book of Mormon, it’s Nephi’s father who has the same vision.
+Remarkably, in the Book of Mormon, it is also Nephi’s father who has the same vision.

 • LDS Living, Joseph Smith Sr. Saw Tree of Life Vision